Becoming An Ally

 - It gives you an opportunity to interact with and learn from a population that you may not be a member of.

-- You will make a difference in the community environment and in the lives of LGBTQ+ community members.
+- You will make a difference in the community environment and in the lives of marginalized communities.

 - You will make the community a better place, oppression is a negative force that impacts everyone.